-(2) Awards consist of Performance Share Awards subject to four year vesting beginning with 2013 based upon continued employment and the comparative performance (on an annual and cumulative basis) of the Company's common stock on NASDAQ compared to the Russell Micro Cap Index.
+(1) Awards consist of Performance Share Awards ("Performance Shares") and Restricted Stock Units ("RSUs" and collectively "the Awards") under the Plan.
+The RSUs are subject to three year vesting and the Performance Shares are subject to four year vesting and certain additional criteria, depending upon Award grant, including continued employment, the comparative performance (on an annual and cumulative basis) of the Company's common stock on NASDAQ as compared to the Russell Micro Cap Index and/or achievement of certain Company performance goals.

-(3) Market value is computed by multiplying the number of Performance Share Awards by \$9.07, which was the closing price per share of the Company's common stock on December 31, 2013, on the NASDAQ.
+(2) Market value is computed by multiplying the number of Performance Share Awards by \$12.87, which was the closing price per share of the Company's common stock on December 31, 2015, on NASDAQ.